Steven9877/ESP32CAM/README.md

 # ESP32CAM

-Videos with circuit working as a link at the end of every section.
+## Videos with circuit working as a link at the end of every section

-Contains the following projects with ESP32CAM:
+**Contains the following projects with ESP32CAM:**

--ESP32CAM as webcam
+- ESP32CAM as webcam

-         -Explains the basic configuration of ESP32CAM.
+> Explains the basic configuration of ESP32CAM.
 You will need this to understand all the repository.

--ESP32CAM as webcam turning on flash
+- ESP32CAM as webcam turning on flash

+> The only thing that changes is that we will turn on the ESP32CAM flash that it has.

--ESP32CAM turning on flash and leds when connected to the internet
+- ESP32CAM turning on flash and leds when connected to the internet

+> We will add 4 LEDs and turned them on when the ESP32CAM gets connected to the internet.

--Temperature with DTH11 and ESP32CAM
+- Temperature with DTH11 and ESP32CAM

-Material:

--Protoboard

--ESP32CAM
+> With a DTH11 (temperature and humidity sensor) we will deploy in the serial terminal the temperature of the place we are in.

+**Material:**

+- Protoboard

+- ESP32CAM

--Type A USB to type B USB
+- Type A USB to type B USB

--FTDI and its drivers on PC
+- FTDI and its drivers on PC

--Arduino IDE
+- Arduino IDE

--Jumper/DuPont wire
+- Jumper/DuPont wire

--Resistors (4.7k, 1k, 10k, 220)
+- Resistors (4.7k, 1k, 10k, 220)

--DTH11
+- DTH11